xolox/python-capturer/README.rst

 - The use of `pty.openpty()`_ means you need to be running in a UNIX like environment for `capturer` to work (Windows definitely isn't supported).

-- All output captured is relayed on the stderr_ stream, so capturing changes the semantics of your programs.
+- All output captured is relayed on the stderr_ stream by default, so capturing changes the semantics of your programs.
 How much this matters obviously depends on your use case.
-For the use cases that triggered me to create `capturer` it doesn't matter, which explains why this hasn't bothered me enough to try and improve it.
-I've thought about it though:
+For the use cases that triggered me to create `capturer` it doesn't matter, which explains why this is the default mode.

-  I'm not sure whether it's possible to change this "implementation detail" without introducing other (significant) drawbacks (like implementation complexity).
-For example I could allocate two pseudo terminals, connect stdout_ to one of them, stderr_ to the other and read from both in real time.
+  There is experimental support for capturing stdout_ and stderr_ separately and relaying captured output to the appropriate original stream.
+Basically you call ``CaptureOutput(merged=False)`` and then you use the ``stdout`` and ``stderr`` attributes of the ``CaptureOutput`` object to get at the output captured on each stream.

-  That would require two threads or subprocesses instead of one.
-But then a third thread or subprocess would need to merge the streams again before relaying output to the real terminal, otherwise relayed stdout_ and stderr_ output can intermingle in unpleasant ways :-).
-Even so, there would be no guarantees about the sequence in which stdout_ and stderr_ are captured and relayed (due to processor scheduling of separate threads of execution, whether using multithreading or multiprocessing).
-For now I'm not convinced it's worth the effort...
+  I say experimental because this method of capturing can unintentionally change the order in which captured output is emitted, in order to avoid interleaving output emitted on the stdout_ and stderr_ streams (which would most likely result in incomprehensible output).
+Basically output is relayed on each stream separately after each line break.
+This means interactive prompts that block on reading from standard input without emitting a line break won't show up (until it's too late ;-).

 Relays output to the terminal in real time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~